How to show ink levels of your printer in Linux

 Synaptic Package Manager will open now.

 4) Click on search and type “ink”.
-Click on search again.
+Click on Search again.

 5) Select both “Ink” and “Libinklevel” (can be Libinklevel5 or higher, which depends on the moment you perform this procedure).